Download

 To set up the test, specify the jitter frequency, reference levels, and clock recovery.
 The Jitter Analysis is included with 5/6-DPM only and is not supported on the 5-DPM-BAS package.

-The PSIJ (Power Supply Induced Jitter) measurement acts as a tool that gives insights and confidence to the High Speed Serial (HSS) design engineers to improve the designs before making any power related (hardware) changes during the prototyping phase.
+The PSIJ (Power Supply Induced Jitter) is one of the key SI/PI measurement that acts as a tool that gives insights and confidence to the High Speed Serial (HSS) design engineers to improve the designs before making any power related (hardware) changes during the prototyping phase.

 This measurement has two goals:

 The PSIJ measurement correlates periodic jitter (PJ) component in high speed signals (victim) with the power supply (aggressor) rail noise using the jitter suppression technique.
 The jitter suppression algorithm filters out the specified frequencies from the victim signal which were induced from the power rail source.
-The HSS designer can configure the notch filter settings with the required center frequency that needs to be removed.
+Configure the notch filter with the center frequency that needs to be suppressed from the victim signal.
+The span of notch filter is an absolute value which specifies spread of notch filter around the center frequency and span.
+Up to 12 notch filter settings can be configured.
 It is recommended to run the PSIJ measurement with a constant clock recovery method.
 The spectrum plots of the HSS before and after filtering out the power rail noise helps to validate the improvement in signal quality.
 This can also be verified by adding eye diagram plot on the HSS signals.

-The measurement gives out essential results such as eye height, eye width, PJ, and TIE before and after filtering.
+The measurement gives out essential results such as eye height, eye width, PJ, and TIE of the original and emulated signals.

 Report generation